 The Special Olympics team around the world works to integrate health into Special Olympics sports, families and youth programming; to develop and introduce regionally-specific health programming; and to strengthen linkages with community care networks and other local partners who can support the health and well-being of Special Olympics athletes year-round.

-Through free event-based screenings and education initiatives in a welcoming, fun environment, Special Olympics Wisconsin’s health program works to improve access to health care for all of our athletes, who are often in dire need.
-With approxiamtely 1,800 free health screenings provided annually, Special Olympics Wisconsin has emerged as a leading public health organization for people with intellectual disabilities
+Special Olympics Wisconsin’s health program improves access to health care for athletes through free event-based screenings and educational initiatives.
+With nearly 1,800 free health screenings provided annually, Special Olympics Wisconsin has emerged as a leading public health organization for people with intellectual disabilities.

 Developed in 2001, Special Olympics Wisconsin’s health programs were created to improve athletes’ ability to train and compete in sports, and make referrals to local health practitioners when appropriate.
 Our initiatives also work to train health care professionals and students about the needs and care of individuals with intellectual disabilities.